Abdul-Asa/Abdul-Asa/README.md

 # Hi there 👋, I'm Abdullah!

-I'm a full-stack engineer from Nigeria, and currently a student in uni.
+I'm a full-stack engineer from Nigeria, and currently open to projects.
 I love to create fun things with code, drink apple juice (religiously) 🍎, and read manhwas 📚.

 ## Technologies & Tools I've used (& probably still use)🛠️
 ![React](https://img.shields.io/badge/-React-61DAFB?logo=react&logoColor=white)